Never give up on what you really want to do. The person with big dreams is more powerful than one with all the facts.

 - Our PE days are Wednesday and Friday.
 Please ensure your child comes to school in their PE kit.
 This must be a white t-shirt and red shorts.
 If your child will be having PE lessons outside, they may wear tracksuit bottoms however indoors, they are required to wear shorts.

-We are just beginning our new and exciting topic in Y6, which is a History based topic.
+We are just beginning our new and exciting topic in Y6, which is a Geography based topic.

 In the case of a positive case of COVID-19 test in our working bubble, our bubble would have to shut in school.
 Remote learning will be provided for your child via Google Classroom and this is an expectation - not a choice.
 The children have all been shown how to navigate this resource and were all successful in doing so during our recent national lockdown.
 Children also have 'Home Learning' books, which they have at home to complete work tasks in.
 Some activities for children will be completed online, where the children will then 'Turn In' or 'Hand In'.
 Once they have done this, I will then mark it and return the work back to them with feedback and guidance.